IBM/ibm_zos_zosmf/roles/zmf_workflow_complete/README.md

 - `complete_check_delay` - The interval time between periodic checks of the workflow status.

 ### Defined by module
-To see the variables that are defined by the module `workflow`, use the [ansible-doc](https://docs.ansible.com/ansible/latest/cli/ansible-doc.html) command:
+To see the variables that are defined by the module `zmf_workflow`, use the [ansible-doc](https://docs.ansible.com/ansible/latest/cli/ansible-doc.html) command:

 ```
-ansible-doc ibm.ibm_zos_zosmf.workflow
+ansible-doc ibm.ibm_zos_zosmf.zmf_workflow
 ```